 Christ Church is located in Chatburn, Lancashire.

 The church was built in 1837 with the first foundation stone being laid on 22nd June, and underneath this stone, they placed coins, medals and a copy of the Blackburn Standard.
-An article inside this newspaper suggested that Christ Church was the first to be commissioned under Queen Victoria’s reign.
+An article in this newspaper suggested that Christ Church was the first to be commissioned under Queen Victoria’s reign.